-To seek the Committee's approval for a submission being made to the Ministry of Transport (Attachment 1 - to come) on the Draft Government Policy Statement on Land Transport 2018.
+To seek the Committee's approval for a submission being made to the Ministry of Transport on the Draft Government Policy Statement on Land Transport 2018.

 2. Background

 The Government Policy Statement on Land Transport (the GPS) details the government's results and priorities for the land transport sector and is a requirement of the Land Transport Management Act 2003 (LTMA).